 - The Benefits of Alternative News Sites

 “Before, every processor was like one handyman re-modeling your whole lavatory,” said Dr. Sukarno Mertoguno, the ONR software officer sponsoring Ravindran’s studies.
-“Heterogeneous processors, through comparison, constitute a real plumber putting in the pipes and an actual painter portrays the partitions.
+“Heterogeneous processors, through comparison, constitute a real plumber putting in the pipes, and an actual painter portrays the partitions.
 Each processor has a uniqueness.”

 But this specialization has problems—a “language” barrier.
-Each processor has its personal set of commands that most effective it is familiar with.
+Each processor has its unique set of commands that most effective it is familiar with.
 To deal with this, software program builders must manually adjust the code to determine which duties have to run on which processors—a tedious procedure, as more features and updates are delivered frequently.

 “This is especially real for Navy and Marine Corps software systems,” said Ravindran.
-“Many of these legacy systems have been built in the 1970s or earlier, have several security patches and tens of millions of lines of code, and represent a massive funding of time and money.
+“Many of these legacy systems have been built in the 1970s or earlier, have several security patches and tens of millions of lines of code, and represent massive funding of time and money.
 How can Navy developers revel in the advantages of next-era heterogeneous processors without rewriting packages from scratch?”

 “We’re already listening to outstanding enthusiasm from enterprise for Popcorn Linux,” said Masters.
 “We stay up for see how Dr. Ravindran and his group, in addition, expand this exciting gadget.”